-The current house is an example of how additions can still make a beautiful house that is answering to its period.
-The changes in the architectural Georgian style from 1840 were made in 1908 and 1997.
+The current house demonstrates how additions can complement a beautiful home while maintaining its original period style.
+Architectural modifications to the Georgian style were made in 1908 and 1997.

-Joseph Francis Allison was the first occupant of the house.
-Allison and his partner, Hon.
-William Crane, exchanged agricultural products for goods imported from the British Isles and other areas of Canada and the United States.
-Both Allison and Crane, as leading merchants, built substantial houses near the business area with Allison purchasing 9 acres of land, bounded by the Wesleyan Academy, from William Crane and Charles F. Allison in 1841.
-After the death of Hon.
-William Crane in 1853, Allison was sole executor for the estate.
+Joseph Francis Allison, the first occupant of the house, partnered with Hon.
+William Crane to exchange agricultural products for goods imported from the British Isles and other regions of Canada and the United States.
+As leading merchants, both Allison and Crane built substantial homes near the business district.
+In 1841, Allison purchased 9 acres of land, bordered by the Wesleyan Academy, from William Crane and Charles F. Allison.
+Upon Hon.
+William Crane’s death in 1853, Allison became the sole executor of his estate.

-Joseph F. Allison died inn 1863.
-Mary, his widow, married the Hon.
+After Joseph F. Allison’s death in 1863, his widow Mary married Hon.
 Amos Edwin Botsford.
-He was in public life for over sixty years, appointed to the Legislative Council were he sat until Confederation.
-He was appointed to the Senate of the Dominion of Canada in 1867, twice appointed Speaker of the Senate and was made a member of the Privy Council.
-He was Government Commissioner for opening roads, including the one across the Tantramar Marsh, the building of the great Bridge and the Etter Aboideau.
-The house, known as Acacia Lodge, was sold upon the death of Hon.
+Botsford had a prominent public career spanning over sixty years, serving on the Legislative Council until Confederation.
+Appointed to the Senate of the Dominion of Canada in 1867, he twice held the position of Speaker of the Senate and was made a member of the Privy Council.
+He also acted as the Government Commissioner for road construction projects, including the Tantramar Marsh road, the construction of the great Bridge, and the Etter Aboideau.
+The house, known as Acacia Lodge, was sold following the deaths of Hon.
 Amos E. Botsford and Mary (Allison) Botsford in 1894.

-Horace Ellsworth Fawcett acquired the house in 1901 from short time owner Dr. Ralph Brecken.
-A small tin shop, near the corner of Main and King Streets, was the origin of the 1901 plant of the Charles Fawcett Manufacturing Company, Limited, the leading company in Eastern Canada engaged in the manufacture of stoves and furnaces.
-The founder, Charles Fawcett, died in 1907 and son Horace was president with his brother, Charles W., as Vice President.
-In 1908, shortly after purchasing the house, that he called Elmhurst, Horace E. Fawcett made major renovations.
+In 1901, Horace Ellsworth Fawcett acquired the house from short-time owner Dr. Ralph Brecken.
+The Charles Fawcett Manufacturing Company, Limited, a leading Eastern Canadian stove and furnace manufacturer, originated from a small tin shop near the corner of Main and King Streets.
+After the company’s founder, Charles Fawcett, passed away in 1907, his son Horace became president, with his brother, Charles W., serving as vice president.
+In 1908, shortly after purchasing the house he named Elmhurst, Horace E. Fawcett undertook major renovations.

-The present owners completed a major renovation in 1997.
-They nearly doubled the size of the facility with the style and feel of the new extension designed to match the old style house.
+The current owners completed a major renovation in 1997, nearly doubling the size of the house while ensuring that the new extension’s style and ambiance matched the original structure.